 - engage in full-time postdoctoral research for the period of the award;

 - not hold a permanent faculty position or a faculty position leading to permanency.

 Applicants must complete the application form in accordance with accompanying instructions.
 Applications must be submitted electronically directly to SSHRC, and under no circumstances will any applications be accepted after the deadline.

-Before submitting their application, applicants must ensure that they meet the requirements specified under Eligibility.
+Before submitting their application, applicants must ensure that they meet the eligibility requirements.
 All referees and institutional nominators must use SSHRC’s online application system to submit their supporting letters in advance of the deadline.

 Applicants needing help while preparing their application should communicate with SSHRC well in advance of the application deadline.

-Applications are adjudicated, and available funds awarded, through a merit review process.
+Applications are adjudicated, and available funds awarded, through a competitive merit review process.
 SSHRC bases funding decisions on the recommendations of the adjudication committee and on the funds available.

 Merit review process

 Step 1: In the application form, applicants will be asked to select the multidisciplinary selection committees they consider most appropriate for the review of their proposal.

 SSHRC’s Guidelines for the Merit Review of Indigenous Research are relevant for researchers (applicants and project directors) and students preparing SSHRC applications related to Indigenous research.
 SSHRC provides these guidelines to merit reviewers to help build understanding of Indigenous research and research-related activities, and to assist committee members in interpreting SSHRC’s specific evaluation criteria in the context of Indigenous research.
-Concerted efforts are made by SSHRC to include experts in Indigenous research in doctoral and postdoctoral adjudication committees.
+SSHRC makes concerted efforts to include experts in Indigenous research in doctoral and postdoctoral adjudication committees.
 The guidelines may also be of use to external assessors, postsecondary institutions and partner organizations that support Indigenous research.

 Evaluation criteria and scoring